-Money can be a stressful topic that many couples face in their relationship, especially if they’re trying to stop living paycheck to paycheck.
+Money can be a stressful topic that many couples face in their relationship, but it's important to address so you and your partner can prepare yourselves financially.

 Fortunately, there are ways they can handle finances that take away some of that frustration.
-The following money secrets can help you and your partner build a better financial future together.
+The following secrets to success can help you and your partner build a better financial future together.

 Talk about your finances